-- an analyzer based on machine learning techniques (memory-based learning) which defines morphological analysis as a classification problem; - an analyzer based on fi nite state transducers, extended with probabilistic post-processing.
+- An analyzer based on machine learning techniques (memory-based learning) which defines morphological analysis as a classification problem. - An analyzer based on finite state transducers, extended with probabilities.

 Although they are quite dissimilar in approach, both systems require a rich morphological training source for the induction of instances, rules and probabilities.
 Likewise, a test set needs to be extracted from that information source for an objective comparison between the two systems.
 Unfortunately, no such readily applicable morphological information source is available, making it necessary to adapt an existing morphological database to our purpose.